Vigneshwaran110203/Vigneshwaran110203/README.md

 ## 🚀 About Me

-I'm a passionate and dedicated student pursuing a degree in B.E.
-Electronics and Communication Engineering at Meenakshi Sundararajan Engineering College.
+I'm a B.E.
+Electronics and Communication Engineering graduate at Meenakshi Sundararajan Engineering College.
 My journey revolves around the exciting world of web development, where I strive to blend creativity with technology.

 ## 💻 Tech Stack